The Innocence Game by Michael Harvey

 Published in May of 2013 by Alfred A. Knopf

-I have read three of Michael Kelly's five books.
-I found the first one I read (#3 in the Michael Kelly series) to be gritty but very solid.
-I was disappointed in the third Michael Kelly book when it went over the top with a man-made plague devastating Chicago.
-But, when I saw this one was not a Michael Kelly book I jumped on it.
+I have read three of Michael Harvey's five books.
+I read two in his Michael Kelly series.
+One of them was gritty and solid.
+I was disappointed in another one when it went over the top with a man-made plague devastating Chicago.
+But, when I saw this one was not a book in the Michael Kelly series I jumped on it because I think this author has real potential.
 Just to let you know, Michael Kelly is in this book, he just is not the main character.

 The book is based on a real-life class at the Northwestern Medill School of Journalism that re-investigates criminal cases in which they believe that the defendant was wrongly convicted.
 Three students are brought in to this summer's program and they change the parameters a bit.
 Rather than re-opening a case, they decide to solve an unsolved murder.
 Once they start digging they start to be pressured from all sides - their professor is against it, the police are using very dirty tricks and it looks like there is a cover-up in the works when key evidence goes missing or gets stolen.